vmwshop/tutorials/voyant.md

 ## What You Need
 * Computer with an internet browser and internet connection
-* A dataset, which can be:
+* A text-based dataset, which can be:
-    * A single file - HTML, MS Word, MS Excel, ODT, Pages (Apple), PDF, plain text, RTF, XML will work
+    * A single file - HTML, MS Word, MS Excel, ODT, Pages, PDF, plain text, RTF, XML will work
     * A zipped folder of multiple files
     * Copy/pasted text
     * A set of URLs, one per line